webfactory/create-aws-codedeploy-deployment/README.md

 * `application`: The name of the CodeDeploy Application to work with.
 Defaults to the "short" repo name.
 * `skip-sequence-check`: When set to `true`, do not attempt to make sure deployments happen in order.
 Use this when the workflow count has been reset or changed to a lower value; possible cause is renaming the workflow file.
+* `config-name`: Name used to look up the deployment config in the `branch_config` section of the `appspec.yml` file.
+Defaults to the current branch name.
+By using this override, you can force a particular config to be used regardless of the branch name.
+Or, you can run the action several times within the same job to create multiple (different) deployments from the same branch.

 ### Outputs